mapseed/platform/README.md

 source env/bin/activate
 pip install -r requirements.txt
 ```
+NOTE: As of January 2015, some Postgres dependencies are required.
+These can be resolved using `sudo apt-get install  postgresql libpq-dev` on Debian/Ubuntu or `brew install postgresql` on a Mac.

 NOTE: If you run into trouble with gevent, you can safely comment it out of the requirements.txt file.
 It is not needed for local development.
 To comment it out, just add a hash "`#`" to the beginning of the line for `gevent`.

 NOTE: If you have trouble with `pip install -r requirements.txt`, you may need to install the Python development libraries (for Python.h).
 The Windows installation has them by default, but some UNIX-based systems with a pre-installed Python may not.
 On such systems, you may need to run `sudo apt-get install python-dev` or download a fresh installer from python.org.

 NOTE: Mac OS X users need a command line C/C++ compiler in place for the above steps to work.
 This can be done by downloading Xcode from the App Store and then installing the Command Line Tools via Xcode's Preferences > Downloads area.

-Next, create a file under `src/.env` that will be used for loading your Shareabouts environment variables:
+Next, add the `.env` file under `src/.env` that was provided to you by your project contact.
+The file should contain the following format:

 ```
 DUWAMISH_SITE_KEY='abcd'